saeedezzati/superpower-chatgpt/README.md

 🔄  Smart Replace: Automatically replace pre-defined phrases with longer text as you type prompts

-🖱️ Auto Click: Automatically click on the defaul custom prompt button at the end of each response
+🖱️ Auto Click: Automatically click on the default custom prompt button at the end of each response

-👉 Custom Instruction: Don't epeat yourself.
+👉 Custom Instruction: Don't repeat yourself.
 Automatically  add a custom instruction to the end of each prompt

 📊 Word and Character Count: Add the word and character counters to both the user input and the ChatGPT responses